 I first became interested in amateur radio as a Boy Scout working on my merit badge.
 Built a one tube radio in an old cigar box.
 A friend of my fathers became my elmer, Ivan Cook, W7MTX.
 He was a member of the Puyallup, WA, Valley Amateur Radio Club.
 I took my novice test from the VARC and obtained my first license as a novice in April of 1956 with the callsign of WN7DNU.

 My folks helped me buy my first rig from Heathkit, an AR-3 Receiver and a DX-35 crystal controlled transmitter.
 I operated as a novice from Feburary 1957 till my licence expired in April of 1957.
-I attended my first Field Day in June of 1957 as an unlicensed ham.
+I attended my first Field Day with the VARC in June of 1957 as an unlicensed ham.
+The call sign of the VARC for Field Day was W7HZ.
 I had passed my General but hadn't received my license as of yet.
 It was a memorable event.
 My job was to fill the generators in the middle of the night.
 I can still remember walking through the woods and hearing the sound of CW echoing through the night.
 My love of CW began that night.

-I became W7DNU in August of 1958.
-My first Filed Day as an operator was in June of 1959, the year I graduated from Puyallup HighSchool.
+I became W7DNU in August of 1957.
+My first Filed Day as an operator was in June of 1958, when I was a junior at Puyallup HighSchool.
 Of course I operated CW!
-I spent many Field
+I spent many Field Days with the VARC of Puyallup.
+In 1960 the VARC set a Field Day record score of 30,735 points with 10 rigs in operation.

 More to follow .......